An important source for family planning and health services, but what do we know about the clients they serve?

 Drug shops and pharmacies for the most part serve relatively wealthy FP clients.

-Nonetheless, for the poor, drug shops and pharmacies are an important source for FP.
+Yet, for the lowest two quintiles, drug shops & pharmacies are still an important source for FP.

 What do these findings tell us?

-1 Use market data to understand the role of drug shops and pharmacies in providing health products and services, the motivations and behavioral drivers of their clients, and the relationship among public and private leaders and donors to determine clear opportunities to involve the private sector, especially for improving quality and financial sustainability of health products and services.
+1 Use market data to understand the respective roles of drug shops and pharmacies.
+Market research can provide useful insights into the type and range of health products and services offered through these channels, the motivations and behavioral drivers of their clients, and the relationship among public and private leaders and donors to design strategies that will improve quality, access to and financial sustainability of FP products and services.

-3 Identify options for retail providers to expand access to and quality of products and services; experiment with incentives for private providers and private-sector pharmacy associations to deliver high-quality services; and work with retail providers to identify and eliminate fraudulent or fake drugs and other threats to safety and health of clients.
+3 Identify options for retail providers to expand access to and quality of products and services; experiment with incentives for private providers and private-sector pharmacy associations to deliver high-quality services; and train retail providers to identify and eliminate fraudulent or fake drugs and improve the quality of services provided.

 4 Determine and mitigate policy barriers to partnerships with drug shops and pharmacies.
 Liberalize provision of methods and brands through various cadres (following WHO medical eligibility criteria) and price reductions on high-quality commercial brands.